hablapps/AllRoadsLeadToKdb/AllRoadsLeadToPyKX.md

 inflexible, Mad Flow infrastructure stack.
 It was a code base that incorporated various modules developed over time, by in-house data science, engineering and developer teams with the help of occasional interns from the nearby university.
 The application was predominantly built in Python, the most popular programming language of data science over the last decade.

 However, there were problems with the infrastructure.
 While open and customizable, it suffered with chaotic organization and frequent performance issues, meaning it was slow and unwieldy when incorporating new traffic data-sets or building new insights quickly.
 This combined to hinder their ability to define and progress effective transport solutions for the city.
-Emma wanted to take the greatness of the Mad Flow code base, unlock its true potential, and help fulfil its and their mission of transforming Madrid into a morepleasant, efficient and environmentally friendly city.
+Emma wanted to take the greatness of the Mad Flow code base, unlock its true potential, and help fulfil its and their mission of transforming Madrid into a more pleasant, efficient and environmentally friendly city.

 Emma thus wanted more agile data management and effective production-ready analytics easily deployed.
 She had heard, via some occasional consultants to her organization, about a popular and seemingly blindingly fast time-series database and analytics platform called kdb.
 Nevertheless, that was not for her she felt.
 Her team’s comfort was in Python, the language that Mad Flow was predominantly written in, and it was simply impractical to build in anything else, so Python it was.
 However, at a local PyData Meetup Emma attended, a data scientist acquaintance told her over drinks about PyKX, an open-source library allowing Python to remain the guiding language, but harnessing the power of kdb at runtime.
 She decided to give it a try, and as time proved, PyKX just worked, and was indispensable in guiding the team from taking a predominantly ad-hoc research data and analytics codebase into a production powerhouse.